-One of the keys to this recipe is the curry.
+One of the keys to this recipe is curry.
 This is not powdered curry or Indian curry that you would buy in the spice section of your grocery store.
-The curry used in this dish is Japanese curry and it is quite different from the powdered.
-Japanese curry often has a thick gravy-like texture and the flavor is sweeter than the Indian variety and is umami-rich, (a taste often described as a meaty, broth-like, or savory).
+The curry used in this dish is Japanese curry, which is quite different from powdered curry.
+Japanese curry often has a thick gravy-like texture.
+The flavor is sweeter than the Indian variety and is umami-rich (a taste often described as meaty, broth-like, or savory).
 You can find Japanese curry in the Asian aisle of the grocery store.
 It’s usually sold in large square blocks that you will dissolve in your dish.

-I chose to use chicken for this soup, that’s is how I first had it, so it’s how I recreated the dish.
-But I have also seen curry udon with thin cut beef , with pork and with no meat at all.
+I chose to use chicken for this soup.
+That’s how I first had it, so it’s how I recreated the dish.
+But I have also seen curry udon with thin-cut beef, pork, and no meat.
 So don’t be afraid to mix it up and try different meats.

 Curry Udon Soup